Debbie Livingston, president

 Since 2001 the Bolton Land Trust has helped landowners permanently preserve their land for people to enjoy or to remain undisturbed.
 The land trust board of directors is all-volunteer and the expenses of the trust are paid for through the generosity of dedicated members who consistently support the trust year after year.
-As of December 1, 2022 the trust is proud to have permanently preserved 333 acres in 14 parcels that include wetlands, forest land and river corridor.
+The trust is proud to have permanently preserved 333 acres in 14 parcels that include wetlands, forest land and river corridor.

 Structures and Memorials Policy